Selly Oak Tai Chi Classes

 We run a friendly and accessible weekly Tai Chi class in Selly Oak.
-Our Thursday morning class is at the Quaker Meeting Centre, 930 Bristol Rd, Birmingham B29 6NB, from 10.00am until 12 Midday.
+Our Thursday morning class is at the Quaker Meeting Centre, 930 Bristol Rd, Birmingham B29 6NB, from 10.15am until 12 Midday.
 This class used to be held in Moorpool Hall in Harborne but has now moved to Selly Oak.

-We have all abilities in this classes, and beginners are always welcome.
+We have all abilities in these classes, and beginners are always welcome.
 We teach the Yang Style of Tai Chi, the most popular Tai Chi style found in the west, and we teach Yang Style Long Form.
 Tai Chi Form is the graceful, flowing movements that most people think of when they hear the words Tai Chi.

 Unique to our Thursday morning Selly Oak class, we also have Fleur along, practising Acupressure on anyone who is interested in giving this a go.
-Acupressure is like Acupuncture but there are no needless involved, only light touch at certain key points of the body, again to assist energy flow, and to remove energy blockages.
+Acupressure is like Acupuncture but there are no needles involved, only light touch at certain key points of the body, again to assist energy flow, and to remove energy blockages.

 Our Selly Oak class is a popular, fun class, and we walk you through everything as we go, so if there is anything you don’t understand, don’t worry, we can go through it in class, alternatively give us a call.
 We would love to have you along.